There’s been a lot of talk about the “black pill” lately.

 This is obviously what I believe, and it’s what winners believe.
 Winners don’t complain that they weren’t given the best hand in life.

-Another common black pill topic is that women have certain racial preferences in who they date.
+Another common topic is that women have certain racial preferences in who they date.

 They do.
 This is a fact.

 BUT, and here’s what’s critical, you can’t do anything to change it.

 You weren’t born a 6’3″ white guy, with blue eyes, broad shoulders, and a jawline like an anvil?